eddelbuettel/r2u/docs/mkdmt-src/src/vignettes/FAQ.md

 ### Can I install Bioconductor packages from Ubuntu not in r2u

 This used to be an issue in the earlier days.
-As of fall 2023 and the BioConductor 3.18 release, we also ensure we had all packages covered by the (originall Debian and hence also in the) Ubuntu distribution.
-Aat that time, the distribution had around 170 packages whereas the set of packages covered by r2u increased to nearly 400.
+As of early 2024 and the BioConductor 3.18 release, we also ensure we had all packages covered by the (originall Debian and hence also in the) Ubuntu distribution.
+At that time, the distribution had around 170 packages whereas the set of packages covered by r2u increased to just over 400.
 With the combination of r2u generally having a newer version along with the recommended pinning you should always get the r2u version without issues.